 The Hermitage does not allow photography inside the mansion itself, but that is only a small part of the tour.
 Visitors are welcome to bring cameras to take pictures of the exterior of the mansion, Jackson’s tomb and cemetery, and of the rest of the grounds.

-Basic admission is $18.
-For an additional $10, you can choose to take a wagon ride to tour the rest of the grounds.
+As of 2020, basic admission (the “General’s Tour”) is $22.
+For an extra $6, you can choose the “President’s Tour,” which includes an “upgraded audio device” with additional audio, video, and maps.
+They also offer a wagon ride to tour the rest of the grounds.

 The mansion itself is interesting to see.
 Most of the rooms contain the original furnishings from the 1830s – wallpaper, bedding, books, elaborate furniture.
 Jackson’s bedroom contains massive books, the largest books I’ve ever seen, which are actually books of newspapers bound together.
 He kept them for reference.